syncfusion-content/ej2-angular-docs/ej2-angular/grid/editing/dialog-editing.md

 # Dialog Editing in Angular Grid Component

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid Component dialog editing provides a powerful, efficient way to edit row data through a dedicated modal dialog window that focuses attention on the editing form.
+The Angular Data Grid Component dialog editing provides a powerful, efficient way to edit row data through a dedicated modal dialog window that focuses attention on the editing form.
 Instead of editing cells directly in the grid, multiple field values can be entered and modified at once in a clean, organized form.
 The grid automatically saves all changes to the data source without navigating away from the current page making data entry faster, more intuitive, and less error-prone, especially when dealing with complex records that span multiple columns.

 To enable dialog editing in the grid component, set the [editSettings.mode](https://ej2.syncfusion.com/angular/documentation/api/grid/editSettings#mode) property to `Dialog`.
 This property determines the editing mode for the grid.